Fusion power: Selection of materials

-Safety and the environment
+Accident scenarios and the environment

 Accident potential

 Accident potential and effect on the environment are critical to social acceptance of nuclear fusion, also known as a social license.
 Fusion reactors are not subject to catastrophic meltdown.
 It requires precise and controlled temperature, pressure and magnetic field parameters to produce net energy, and any damage or loss of required control would rapidly quench the reaction.
 Fusion reactors operate with seconds or even microseconds worth of fuel at any moment.
 Without active refueling, the reactions immediately quench.

 The same constraints prevent runaway reactions.
 Although the plasma is expected to have a volume of 1000 m3 or more, the plasma typically contains only a few grams of fuel.
 By comparison, a fission reactor is typically loaded with enough fuel for months or years, and no additional fuel is necessary to continue the reaction.
 This large fuel supply is what offers the possibility of a meltdown.

 In magnetic containment, strong fields develop in coils that are mechanically held in place by the reactor structure.
 Failure of this structure could release this tension and allow the magnet to "explode" outward.
 The severity of this event would be similar to other industrial accidents or an MRI machine quench/explosion, and could be effectively contained within a containment building similar to those used in fission reactors.

 In laser-driven inertial containment the larger size of the reaction chamber reduces the stress on materials.
 Although failure of the reaction chamber is possible, stopping fuel delivery prevents catastrophic failure.